Web Links

 Twice unified into a single political state, MacGregor takes the unusually messy and fragmented history of Germany and finds the commonality in culture and experience over a thousand years of German life.

-““MacGregor [is] our greatest cultural polymath. . . .
+“MacGregor [is] our greatest cultural polymath. . . .
 Anyone who wants to understand Germany should read this book.”

-Antony Beevor, The Observer
+Antony Beevor to The Observer

 Find it on Amazon here.